Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI: A Review of the Surrogate Outcome Model and PPI

 Returning to \cite{robins1994estimation}, this earlier work implies that the optimal imputed loss is given~by

 In general, this optimal choice is more complex than a linear transformation applied to $\nabla \ell_\theta$.
-Recognizing this difficulty, in this paper we roughly choose $g_\theta$ to be of the form
+Recognizing this difficulty, in this paper, we roughly choose $g_\theta$ to be of the form

-where $\nabla \hat g^\star_\theta$ is an estimate of the optimal $\nabla g_\theta^\star$ by \cite{robins1994estimation}, and $\hat{M}$ is a $d\times d$ matrix that serves a similar purpose as in \cite{angelopoulos2023ppi++} and \cite{miao2023assumption}: to protect against poor estimates $\nabla \hat g^\star_\theta$, ensuring no loss in efficiency compared to the XY-only baseline.
-We do not restrict $\hat{M}$ to be within a simple class.
-Unlike \cite{chen2008improving}, we allow for machine learning estimates of $g^\star_\theta$, since it is challenging to specify a correct parametric model for the relationship between black-box predictions $\hat{Y}$ and loss gradients.
+where $\nabla \hat g^\star_\theta$ is an estimate of the optimal $\nabla g_\theta^\star$ by \cite{robins1994estimation}, and $\hat{M}$ is a $d\times d$ matrix that serves a similar purpose as in \cite{angelopoulos2023ppi++}, \cite{miao2025assumption}, \cite{xu2025unified}, and, as discussed earlier, \cite{chen2000unified}: to protect against poor estimates $\nabla \hat g^\star_\theta$, ensuring no loss in efficiency compared to the XY-only baseline.
+We do not restrict $\hat{M}$ to be within a simple class.\footnote{Although the right-hand side of \eqref{eq:our_gtheta} is not necessarily the gradient of some function, we directly work with $\nabla g_\theta$ in our theory, without having to invoke $g_\theta$, so this is not an issue.}

+Below, we provide a concrete example to show the explicit form of the PPI estimator. {